-We also have a duty to protect employee data in accordance with applicable legal requirements.
-No one should access prospective, current or former employee records-such as payroll, group insurance, benefits and working files -without proper authority.
+AECOM takes seriously the privacy and protection of the personal data of our employees, our clients and our shareholders in accordance with applicable laws.
+The personal data files of any person - such as payroll, group insurance, benefits and working files should be kept and transmitted securely and should not be accessed without proper authority.
 If you discover or suspect the unauthorized use or disclosure of confidential information, you should notify Management or In-House Counsel of the situation immediately.

-In addition to protecting the confidential information of AECOM, we must also afford this same respect to the confidential information of our employees, clients, partners and other third parties.
+In addition to protecting the confidential information of AECOM, we must afford this same respect to the confidential information of our employees, clients, partners and other third parties.